GabrielBena/boolean_nca_cc/docs/Simple_SEU.md

 ---

-## Next step: Greedy knockout patterns that cycle with perturb_counter
+## Greedy knockout patterns that cycle with perturb_counter

 Goal: For greedy damage, cycle through a fixed, ordered list of gate indices such that:
 - First perturbation of a circuit uses `greedy_indices[0]` (knock out that gate only).